aws-samples/aws-proton-cloudformation-sample-templates/service-templates/load-balanced-fargate-svc/README.md

 The service template which you used above will provision a Fargate service with the infrastructure required for networking, monitoring and scaling the service.
 In practice you may want to use a template like this for many different purposes and can use components to extend the service template to meet your requirements.

-Jinja filters will be used to optionally incorporate component outputs of our s3-bucket-component sample which provisions an S3 bucket and defines an IAM Policy for accessing that bucket will be associated with the service instance.
+The s3-bucket-component sample provisions an S3 bucket and defines an IAM Policy for accessing it.
+If present, the bucket policy and bucket ARN outputs from the s3-bucket-component will be used in the ECS task role and ECS environment variables, respectively.

 ## Test
 The load-balanced service can be tested by deploying the [ecs-static-website](https://github.com/aws-samples/aws-proton-sample-services/tree/main/ecs-static-website) application that deploys a static website.
 Expected response when you access the Service URL through the browser: